 Varicose Veins: Causes, Symptoms, and Treatment

 Between 20-30 million Americans have varicose veins.
-Contributing factors include heredity, gender, age, weight, pregnancy, history of deep vein thrombosis (DVT and blood clots), and standing or sitting for prolonged periods of time.
-By age 50, 41% of women will suffer from varicose veins.
-Similarly, by the time they reach their 60s, 42% of men will suffer from venous insufficiency.
+Risk factors include heredity, gender, age, weight, pregnancy, history of deep vein thrombosis (DVT and blood clots), and standing or sitting for prolonged periods.
+By age 50, 41 percent of women will suffer from varicose veins.
+By the time they reach their 60s, 42 percent of men will suffer from symptoms related to venous insufficiency.

 - Varicose veins are an inherited genetic disorder.
-The gene is an autosomal dominant with variable penetrance.
-This means the gene is passed down to every generation, but certain environmental factors are required to activate the gene.
-For example, estrogen and progesterone–different female hormones–activate the gene.
-And, heavy labor, obesity, and prolonged standing can also activate the gene over time.
+The gene is autosomal dominant with variable penetrance.
+(In laypeople's terms, this means that the gene is passed down to every generation, but certain environmental factors are required to activate the gene).
+For example, estrogen and progesterone (the two most important hormones in the female body) activate the gene, increasing the risk for women.
+Heavy lifting, obesity, and prolonged standing and sitting can also activate the gene over time.

-- Almost 50% of varicose vein patients have a family history of the disease.
+- Almost 50 percent of varicose vein patients have a family history of the disease.

-- Your chances of developing varicose veins are over 90% if both parents have the disease.
+- Your chances of developing varicose veins are over 90 percent if both your parents have the disease.

-- Daughters have a 60% chance and sons have a 25% chance of developing varicose veins if only one parent has the disease.
+- Daughters have a 60 percent chance, while sons have a 25 percent chance of developing varicose veins if only one parent has the disease.

-- Varicose veins affect women more than men: 55% of women and 45% of men.
+- Varicose veins affect women more than men: 55 percent of women and 45 percent of men.

-- An estimated 41% of women over the age of 50 have varicose veins.
+- An estimated 41 percent of women over age 50 have varicose veins.

-- Moderately overweight women have a 50% increased risk of developing varicose veins.
+- Moderately overweight women (with a BMI of 25.0 to <30) have a 50 percent increased risk of developing varicose veins.

 - Women with a BMI greater than 30 are three times as likely to develop varicose veins.

-- Pregnancy increases the risk for developing spider and varicose veins.
+- Pregnancy increases the risk of developing both spider veins and varicose veins.

 Color-flow imaging (also called triplex ultrasound)

-A procedure similar to duplex ultrasound that uses color to show the direction of blood flow.
+A procedure similar to duplex ultrasound uses color to show the direction of blood flow.

 Magnetic resonance venography (MRV)

 A diagnostic procedure that uses a combination of large magnets and a computer to view the veins.
-Dye is injected into the veins to better see them.
+Dye is injected into the veins to see them better.
 An MRV can also help diagnose other causes of leg pain.

-Another diagnostic imaging tool that uses x-rays and a computer to create images of your body.
+Another diagnostic imaging tool uses an X-ray and a computer to create images of your body.